LEAVE A COMMENT – CLICK THE CLOUD ABOVE

 Peak Intensity: EF5 (260mph+)

-□ The Moore tornado likely reached EF5 intensity just east of Drexel Avenue and maintained this intensity up until it impacted Briarwood Elementary.
+□ The Moore tornado likely reached EF5 intensity just east of Drexel Avenue and largely maintained this intensity up until it impacted Briarwood Elementary.
 The worst damage was confined within a 30-yard wide streak that was made visible by ground scouring and extreme vegetation damage.
 The largest trees impacted by the storm were stripped completely of bark and branches in a manner congruent with the most intense documented tornadoes.
-Vehicles were pulverized and large cargo containers and other objects weighing well over 10,000lbs were hurled more than a half mile.
+Vehicles were pulverized and large cargo containers and other objects weighing well over 10,000lbs were hurled more than a mile.
 Well-constructed two-story homes were swept completely away in areas just west of Moore.
-A secondary intensity maxima may have occurred near Plaza Towers Elementary, where an entire street of homes was reduced to concrete slabs.
+A secondary intensity maxima may have occurred from Plaza Towers Elementary to just west of the Moore Medical Center, where several entire streets of homes was reduced to concrete slabs.
 Pronounced wind rowing was visible in aerial photographs and grass was ripped from the ground.
 Metal fence posts with light concrete anchorage were bent to the ground or completely uprooted by a mixture of debris impacts and extreme winds.

 The sharp contour between EF5 damage and EF1 damage is visible in this image from SW 149th Street.